harvard-nrg/yaxil/README.md

 pip install yaxil
 ```

-## Basic usage
+## Example usage
 There are all sorts of functions in `yaxil` that help you get what you need from
-XNAT with a `requests`-like feel and some safety nets
+XNAT with a `requests`-like feel and some safety nets.

+You can use `yaxil` to resolve the unique XNAT Accession ID for a given MR
+Session Label and be warned of any collisions

 ```python
 >>> import yaxil